chrisnig/long-term-workload/README.md

 2. **Copy the model to your data directory.** If you are using our supplied data, skip this step as the models are already in the data directory.

-    Our solver run script assumes the models for the different strategies to be named ``ltf-unfair.cmpl`` (C strategy), ``ltf-fair-linear.cmpl`` (ESA strategy), and ``ltf-fair-nonlinear.cmpl`` (ESD strategy).
+    Our solver run script assumes the models for the different strategies to be named ``ltw-unequal.cmpl`` (F-CL strategy), ``ltw-equal.cmpl`` (F-ESL strategy), ``ltw-unequal-unfair`` (U-CL strategy) and ``ltw-equal-unfair.cmpl`` (U-ESL strategy).
 You can copy these files from our supplied data directory and put them directly in your data directory (not in one of the subdirectories).
-For an example, see the supplied ``data/data_generated_conf_0.8`` directory.

 3. **Run the solver on the data.**

     We provide a script which automatically invokes the solver for each instance and also takes care of updating the historic satisfaction  as described in the paper.
 Note that the execution of this command may take a while.
 It doesn't output any messages, so don't worry if it looks like nothing is happening.
 Check your computer's CPU usage and task list to see whether it is still running.

-    Our solver run script takes two parameters:
+    Our solver run script takes two to three parameters:
     * input directory which contains the model files and subdirectories with the data.
 Note that there should be a file called ``transformed.cdat`` in each subdirectory containing the data for the instance.
     * output directory where the solution will be written
+    * (optional) --unfair solve unfair models.
+If this is set, the solver will solve the U- models.
+Otherwise, it will solve the F- models.

     A sample invocation of the command looks as follows: ``python src/solve_all.py data/my_generated_data results/my_new_results``